SwissDataScienceCenter/renku/docs/user/firststeps.rst

 The data file we added is about bike traffic in the City of Zürich, and its sescription can be found `here <https://data.stadt-zuerich.ch/dataset/verkehrszaehlungen_werte_fussgaenger_velo>`_.
+As the file name suggests, this file covers the year of 2017.

 .. note::